Science Report 011

 Many plants also have multiple genomes.

 “The human only has one genome comprised of a pair of chromosomes with one side of the pair representing the maternal heredity and the other side paternal.
-In contrast, many types of wheat have sextets of chromosomes, or three genomes.
+In contrast, some of wheat have sextets of chromosomes, or three genomes.
 The wheat used to make the bread we eat has three genomes – genomes A, B and D – that are similar to but slightly different from each other,” Dr. Tabata said.

 But, why does the genome multiply in plants?